-I, Malik Evans, the Mayor of Rochester, New York Official's Name Official's Title

-PHA Name

-Consolidated Plan or State Consolidated Plan including the Analysis of Impediments (AI) to Fair Housing Choice or Assessment of Fair Housing (AFH) as applicable to the

-City of Rochester, New York

-Local Jurisdiction Name pursuant to 24 CFR Part 91 and 24 CFR §§ 903.7(o)(3) and 903.15.

-Provide a description of how the PHA Plan's contents are consistent with the Consolidated Plan or State Consolidated Plan.

-The Plan is consistent with the following Consolidated Plan goals: Provide decent housing by preserving affordable housing stock, increase availability of affordable housing, transition homeless families into housing, empowerment of low/moderate income persons to achieve selfsufficiency.
-Provide suitable living environments, integration of low/mod income residents throughout the City, increased housing opportunities.

-I hereby certify that all the information stated herein, as well as any information provided in the accompaniment herewith, is true and accurate.
-Warning: HUD will prosecute false claims and statements.
-Conviction may result in criminal and/or civil penalties.
-(18 U.S.C.
+I, Malik D. Evans , the May yor of Rochester, New York Official's Name Official's Title certify that the 5-Year PHA Pl lan for fiscal years and/or Annual PHA Plan for fiscal year 2024 of the Rochester r Housing Authority is consistent with the PHA Name Consolidated Plan or State Conso olidated Plan including he Analysis of Impediments (AI) to Fair Housing Choice or Assessment of of Fair Housing (AFH) a s applicable to the City of Rochester, Ne w York pursuant to 24 CFR Part 91 and 2 Local Jurisdiction No 24 CFR §§ 903.7(o)(3) Provide a description of how the State Consolidated Plan.
+PHA Plan's contents are e consistent with the Consolidated Plan or an goals: Provide quality, affordable ng the availability of affordable housing, transition homeless families into housing, empowerment of low/moderate income persons to achieve self- sufficiency.
+Provide suitable living environr nents, integration of low/mod income residents throughout the City, and d increase housing oppor rtunities.
+I hereby certify that all the information stated herein, as prosecute false claims and statements.
+Conviction may re- ecompaniment herewith, is true and accurate.
+Warming: HUD will 8 U.S.C.
 1001, 1010, 1012; 31 U.S.C.
-3729, 3802)

-Name of Authorized Official: Malik Evans Title: Mayor of Rochester, New York
+3729, 3802) Name of Authorized Official: Title: Malik D. Evans Mayor of Rochester, New York Signature: Date: 6/8/23 112 Page 1 of 1 form HUD-50077-SL (3/31/2024)

-Signature: Nale Date: 6/7/2022

-•

-form HUD-50077-SL (3/31/2024)